-Hands-on classification of matter activities are always kid-favorites, but when you add a bit of student choice, the engagement gets even better.
+Hands-on classification of matter activities are always kid favorites, but when you add a bit of student choice, the engagement gets even better.
 Year after year, my students’ favorite activity in this unit is my cereal lab.
 Ultimately, this activity involves isolating the elemental iron from breakfast cereal – an awesome example of separating a mixture.
 Students can either bring in their favorite cereal from home (hello, simple engagement tactic!) or use a cereal that you provide.
 (I find Cheerios work well.)
-Other than the cereal, the only other supplies you needs are sandwich bags, water, and magnets.
+Other than the cereal, the only other supplies you need are sandwich bags, water, and magnets.

-While this separation of a mixture activity is a nice tie-in to this unit on its own, this activity goes a bit farther.
+While this separation of a mixture activity is a nice tie-in to this unit on its own, this activity goes a bit further.
 Students will learn a little bit about each part of the cereal (and milk! and spoon!) to classify each component as an element, compound, or mixture.
-So, not only does this engaging activity drive home the point that mixtures can be separated by physical means, it also reviews the classification of matter into elements, compounds, and mixtures.
+So, not only does this engaging activity drive home the point that mixtures can be separated by physical means, but it also reviews the classification of matter into elements, compounds, and mixtures.

 Free Flash Cards